Claude Fable 5 found a live bug on my site on day one, so I made it compete with Opus and Sonnet

 - Fable 5 and Mythos 5 are the same model.
 The safeguards are the only difference: Fable quietly falls back to Opus 4.8 on flagged topics, Mythos runs with some lifted for vetted partners.

-- I let Fable 5, Opus 4.6 and Sonnet 4.6 each audit this site's repo, scored against six bugs I had verified by hand first.
-Fable found the most by far, including a live production bug in my DNS failover.
-Opus caught the same headline bug at half the cost.
+- I let Fable 5, Opus 4.8 and Sonnet 4.6 each audit this site's repo, scored against six bugs I had verified by hand first.
+Fable found the most, including a live production bug in my DNS failover.
+Opus 4.8 caught nearly as much for a third of the cost per bug.
 Sonnet missed it.
 The fix is a public commit, linked below.

 - It costs 2x Opus 4.8: $10 in, $50 out per million tokens.
 Worth it only if it finishes a job in fewer steps.
 Cost per result, not cost per token.